 What this means for users

-You do not write routing context by hand./comet builds and scores it internally.
+You do not write routing context by hand.
+Invoke/comet; after configuration selects Classic, /comet-classic builds and scores the context internally.
 Describe the work clearly, expect Comet to ask when evidence is weak, and use diagnostics to understand why a route was selected.

 Advanced users can route a context JSON directly: